gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 ## Installation

-Installing Ghoulified Reality is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing Rovaan is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation

-Prior to installing Ghoulified Reality, please complete the following steps.
+Prior to installing Rovaan, please complete the following steps.

 1. Install [Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer)
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).